Get a Taste of History with Kellum Seafood

 The Bay stays busy with activity, especially by the commercial waterman.
 Kellum says many of them are investing in new engines, boats, and tools as business continues to go well.

 Like other shucking houses in the region, Kellum and his family send oysters around the country.
 Kellum oysters can be found in Kroger, Whole Foods, Capitain D’s, and more.
 Why not enjoy them right here in Oyster Country?

 Byrd’s Seafood has become well known for its fried oyster tacos, which are made with Kellum oysters.
-You can enjoy them Fridays, Saturdays, and Sundays at Dog & Oyster Vineyard.
+You can enjoy them Friday evening during Good Luck Cellars‘ Wine Down Fridays.
 Byrd Seafood also serves it’s famous oyster creations at weddings, private parties, festivals and more.
 Visit the Facebook page to find out where you can find them!

 If you’d like to eat your oysters with a view, Willaby’s Restaurant and the Chesapeake Restaurant at the Tides Inn also serve oysters from Kellum Seafood.
 Both restaurants serve oysters that could have been in the Bay less than 24 hours before they make it to your plate.
 It doesn’t get much fresher than that!